jennaluz/SimplePortfolio/README.md

-# portfolio
+# Simple Portfolio
-A simple portfolio using HTML.
+A simple portfolio created with HTML and CSS.